Fitness Facilities Guidance

 - Implement strict hand hygiene requirements for all patrons before and after each use of equipment that is not easily cleaned and disinfected (i.e. climbing wall holds, ropes, etc.).

 - Provide patrons with disinfectant wipes or disinfectant in a spray bottle and paper towels to disinfect equipment before and after use.
-Discontinue use of re-usable towels and cloths.
+If towels or cloths are used, ensure they are laundered after each use.

 - Encourage patrons to bring their own yoga mats.
 If yoga mat rental is permitted, ensure the mat is thoroughly cleaned and disinfected before and after each use.